hirosystems/docs/docs/build-apps/authentication.md

 Finally, the app private key is deterministic, meaning that the same private key will always be generated for a given Stacks address and domain.

-The first two of these functions are particularly relevant to [data storage with Stacks.js](/build-apps/data-storage).
+The first two functions are particularly relevant to [data storage with Stacks.js](/build-apps/data-storage).

 [Learn more about keypairs](#key-pairs) used by authentication.